lslisousa/PhD-BioSys-Earthsystems-2018/1. Intro R - 18th April/Intro R.md

 s<-seq(5,75,by=5)
 j<-c(0,1,s);j
 ```
-* Construct an alphanumeric vector with the labels "Patient", "Entry number"\, and "Disease", with separator ":", and dimension 10.
+* Construct an alphanumeric vector with the labels "Patient", "Entry number", and "Disease", with separator ":", and dimension 10.
 ```r
 S<-paste("Patient","Entry number","Disease",sep=":",1:10)
 ```
 * Consider x=4 (\texttt{x<-4}), and check the following conditions:

 ** x>23
 ```r
 a <- x>23